jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 and unsequenced with respect to one another when executed in the same thread.
 `vector_execution_tag` is weaker than `parallel_execution_tag`.

-* \color{ForestGreen} `concurrent_execution_tag` - The exact semantics of this execution category are to be determined.
+* `concurrent_execution_tag` - The exact semantics of this execution category are to be determined.
 The basic idea is that the function invocations executed by a group of concurrent execution agents are permitted to block each others' forward progress.
 This guarantee allows concurrent execution agents to communicate and synchronize.

-* \color{ForestGreen} `nested_execution_tag<OuterExecutionCategory,InnerExecutionCategory>` - The exact semantics of this execution category are to be determined.
+* `nested_execution_tag<OuterExecutionCategory,InnerExecutionCategory>` - The exact semantics of this execution category are to be determined.
 This category indicates that execution agents execute in a nested organization.
 The semantics of the *outer* group of execution agents are given by `OuterExecutionCategory`.
 With each execution agent in the outer group is associated a group of execution agents with semantics given by `InnerExecutionCategory`.

-### \color{ForestGreen} Categories without Corresponding Standard Execution Policies
+### Categories without Corresponding Standard Execution Policies
 #### `concurrent_execution_tag`

 Efficient implementations of parallel algorithms must be able to create and